 (Benefits: health, strengthen the immune system, emotional balance, regulated nervous system).

 By now most people have heard that a cold shower in your morning routine helps you increase your overall health and strengthen your immune system.
 But did you know that the cold morning shower and/or taking regular ice baths also helps with regulating your nervous system & increasing emotional stability?

 If you haven’t yet, you should put either the cold shower or the ice bath (or if you feel daring, both) on your schedule and get you some of this frosty fun.

 GLASS OF WATER AFTER WAKING UP

-Drinking a glass of water (minimum 300ml) first thing when you wake up has all of the amazing benefits: it hydrates you after a full night of sleep and no water, it helps the brain to get clarity and supports good digestion.
+Drinking a glass of water (minimum 300ml) first thing when you wake up can become a small habit that has all of the amazing benefits: it hydrates you after a full night of sleep and no water, it helps the brain to get clarity and supports good digestion.
 To support not forgetting about it, put a fresh glass full of water on your bedside table so you can swing out of bed and start emptying that glass first thing.

 EXERCISE / MOVEMENT

 (Benefits: health, physical strength, emotional balance/mental health, productivity, and more).